mariefourriere/Main-eventer/README.md

 Also for the purpose of the exercise, we have made a responsive version in full CSS as well, which you can see on the github repository ([HTML](responsive.html), [CSS](responsive.css)).

-For further inspection, you are more than welcome to check the code which is available[here](https://github.com/G-uillaume/Main-eventer).
+For further inspection, you are more than welcome to check the code which is available [here](https://github.com/G-uillaume/Main-eventer).